Coronavirus toll at 1000 GMT Sunday

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-The countries with the most new deaths were India with 3,689, followed by Brazil with 2,656 and the United States with 819.
+Based on latest reports, the countries with the most new deaths were India with 4,092, followed by Brazil with 2,202 and the United States with 653.

-The country with the highest number of deaths compared to its population is Hungary with 287 fatalities per 100,000 inhabitants, followed by the Czech Republic with 274, Bosnia and Herzegovina 261, Montenegro 238 and Bulgaria 236.
+The country with the highest number of deaths compared to its population is Hungary with 295 fatalities per 100,000 inhabitants, followed by the Czech Republic with 277, Bosnia-Herzegovina with 268, Montenegro 245 and the Republic of North Macedonia 244.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.